UnnatiRusia/BugsBunny/README.md

 BASIC IDEOLOGY 1.Our idea is to create three databases which hold the records of the follows : ◦ Database for Newly discovered Diseases, its treatment and its cure. ◦ Database of Pet Owners and Pet shop owners in which they will register themselves. ◦ Database of Doctors in which all the doctors register themselves.
 2. There will be a section where Verified Doctors will give regular update as their post about Diseases and its precaution .
 3. Whenever any new Disease is discover there will be a POP-UP in contact details of doctors and owners which was registered.
 4. There will be a chat server for Doctors and owners for interaction between them .
 5. There will also a Warning POP-UP whenever any chronic disease is spreading.

-TECH STACK • FRONT END • HTML • CSS • JAVA SCRIPT • JQUERY • JSOM
+TECH STACK • FRONT END • HTML • CSS • JAVA SCRIPT • JQUERY • JSON

 • DATABASE
 • MY SQL